MJLee25/LEZ-spatial-did-korea/README.md

-# LEZ-spatial-did-korea

 # LEZ Spatial DID Korea

 Replication code for the study:

-**Regional Spillover Effects of Low Emission Zones on Air Quality: Evidence from South Korea**
+**Pollutant-Specific and Spatial Spillover Effects of Low Emission Zones in South Korea: A Staggered Spatial DID Analysis**

 ## Overview